AdobeDocs/analytics.en/help/components/dimensions/exit-link.md

 * Set the [`linkType`](/help/implement/vars/config-vars/linktype.md) variable to `"e"`.
 * Send a [`tl()`](/help/implement/vars/functions/tl-method.md) image request.

-## Dimension values
+## Dimension items

-Since this variable is based on a custom string in your implementation, your organization determines what the dimension values are.
+Since this variable is based on a custom string in your implementation, your organization determines what the dimension items are.
 Adobe recommends that you group links into meaningful categories based on your reporting needs.